UCL/scikit-surgerydocker/README.md

 `Docker Engine:` This is the docker software that you must INSTALL and ENABLE/RUN on your machine to run any docker command.

 ### Create a Docker image
-To create a docker image, you will need a file `Dockerfile`.
-It contains the specifications e.g. what Python version you want to used etc.
+To create a docker image, you will need a file called `Dockerfile`.
+It contains the specifications e.g. what Python version you want to run your python application with.
 The directory structure should be like this

 ![Directory Structure](./images/directory-structure.png)